iambissnuu/MSCS_634_ProjectDeliverable_3/README.md

 ## Conclusion

 This project demonstrates how multiple data mining techniques can be applied together to extract meaningful insights from real-world data.
-The combination of classification, clustering, and pattern mining provides a comprehensive analytical framework for understanding customer behavior and improving business decision-making.
+The combination of classification, clustering, and association rule mining provides a comprehensive analytical framework for understanding customer behavior.

+The results highlight how predictive modeling, customer segmentation, and pattern discovery can support targeted marketing, improve decision-making, and enhance overall business strategy.